More Than 30 New Coronavirus Outbreaks Reported In Michigan Schools

 One school in Detroit, Hope of Detroit Academy Elementary, reported cases among staff on Monday.

-This week, there were no reports of new cases in Macomb or Wayne counties.
+This week, there were no reports of new cases in Macomb county.

 For more information on outbreaks in the state, visit here.